jmcrego/MiNMT/README.md

 All files are formated one sentence per line of already preprocessed (tokenized) text.

 You must preprocess your data using any tokenization/sub-tokenization toolkit.
-We provide theseveral scripts making use of the OpenNMT tokenizer library (https://github.com/OpenNMT/Tokenizer) implementing widely used tokenization/sub-tokenization algorithms (BPE/SentencePiece).
+We provide several scripts making use of the OpenNMT tokenizer library (https://github.com/OpenNMT/Tokenizer) implementing widely used tokenization/sub-tokenization algorithms (BPE/SentencePiece).
 * `tools/learn_bpe.py` : learns BPE model
 * `tools/learn_sp.py` : learns SentencePiece model
 * `tools/tokenizer.py` : tokenizes/detokenizes using the previous sub-tokenization models

 ### (1) Vocabulary

-* Create the vocabulary considered by the network, using:
+* Create the (source/target) vocabularies considered by the network, using:
 ```
 $ cat train.en | minmt-vocab.py > vocab.en
 $ cat train.fr | minmt-vocab.py > vocab.fr
 ```
-You can use a joint vocabulary:
+You can use a single joint vocabulary for both languages:
 ```
 $ cat train.{en,fr} | minmt-vocab.py > vocab.en-fr
 ```